loganmarchione/k8s_homelab/bootstrap/README.md

 This is intended to be run on a single-node cluster.

-Start by cloning the repo, editing the `.env` file, and bootstrapping the cluster.
+Start by cloning the repo, editing the `.env` file, and bootstrapping the cluster (installing K3s, Helm, and ArgoCD).

 ```
 git clone https://github.com/loganmarchione/k8s_homelab.git